jfarid27/jfarid27.github.io/_posts/2015-10-06-javascript-mcmc.md

 Have you ever wondered how exactly random numbers are generated in your favorite language?
 Most have some support for generating samples from a uniform distribution.
-Javascript specifically has Math.random() to help with generating samples that are between 0 and 1, but how do we generate a list of numbers that appear as if they are sampled from from say, a normal distribution?
+Javascript specifically has Math.random() to help with generating samples that are between 0 and 1, but how do we generate a list of numbers that appear as if they are sampled from say, a normal distribution?
 This is where the Metropolis-Hastings algorithm comes in.

 Simply put, if we have a target distribution we want to sample from, and some way to generate samples from a uniform distribution, the Metropolis-Hastings algorithm gives us a way to generate samples from the target distribution.
 We'll work with a simple standard